Joseph Hamilton Lambert: Orchardist

 Henderson's brother Seth Lewelling later bought out Henderson's share of the business.
 In 1859, Lambert and his father-in-law, Henry Miller, bought half of Meek's interest in Meek & Luelling's orchard.
 The venture did not start out well, because of a drop in the price of apples and the poor yield from the formerly productive trees.
 Lambert introduced new horticulture methods that in two years restored the health of the trees and again allowed them to produce "mammoth" crops of apples.
 Lambert became the sole owner of the orchards, which are notable for being the first to produce cultivated fruit in Oregon.
 Former owner Henderson Luelling later became a prominent orchardist in California.

 Lambert cherry

 Lambert developed what became known as the Lambert cherry, by grafting a volunteer seedling, found in 1848 under a Napoleon cherry tree to the rootstock of a May Duke cherry.
 The crown of the tree died in 1880 and a new tree grew from its roots that was not a May Duke, nor was it identical to the original seedling.
 The resulting cherry was large, richly colored, flavorful, and had a small pit, and it immediately became popular.
-Lambert introduced his cherry to the Oregon Horticultural Society in 1896 and it became one of the most important cherries grown in the early Oregon orchards, along with Royal Annes, Bings, and Black Republicans.
+Lambert introduced his cherry to the Oregon Horticultural Society in 1896 and it became one of the most important cherries grown in the early Oregon orchards, along with Royal Anns, Bings, and Black Republicans.
 In 1916, it was called the "finest cherry grown in America".